ngrodzitski/opio/README.md

-# opio
+# OPIO — Overengineered Protobuf I/O

 Yet another Overengineered Protobuf IO (OPIO).

 ## What is it?

-The purpose of the `opio` library is to provide means to implement a communication (client-/server- roles) protocol via tcp using protobuf as message-serialization framework.
+The purpose of the `opio` library is to provide means to implement a communication (client/server roles) protocol via TCP using protobuf as message-serialization framework.

 From the user perspective `opio` gives the following: